robinsonryan/modelfilters/README.md

 ## How It Works

-There is a demo search form available at https://domain.com/user/search if you clone the entire repo.
+There is a demo search form available at the route /user/search.
 It demonstrates the underlying automated process of building search queries for models in Laravel applications.
-It allows you to easily define filters within your `FilterRequest` (which extends Laravel's `FormRequest` class) and automatically apply those filters to Eloquent models in the controller.
+You can easily define filters within your `FilterRequest` (which extends Laravel's `FormRequest` class) and automatically apply those filters to Eloquent models in the controller.

 ### Key Steps: